sphinx-doc/sphinx/doc/tutorial/getting-started.rst

    (.venv) $ sphinx-build --version sphinx-build 4.0.2

-If you see a similar output, you are on the right path!
+If you see similar output, you are on the right path!

 Creating the documentation layout
 ---------------------------------